INTERVIEW

 Were you ever able to determine what the changing aspect of the crossbeams meant?

-Glen Craney: At first, I was stymied.
-I couldn’t make a connection between the Roman pontiffs and the mountain priestess.
-Then I stumbled upon a reference to a double cross with two traverse beams, the lower being longer than the one above it.
-It was called the Cross of Lorraine because it was carried by Godfrey of Lorraine, the leader of the Christian forces in the First Crusade.
-That’s when my research really turned interesting.
-The Lorraine cross was adopted by the French resistance in its fight for freedom against the Nazis.
-Today, the double cross can be seen painted on rocks and walls in southwestern France as one of the symbols for Occitan independence.
+Glen Craney: At first, I couldn’t make a connection between the Roman pontiffs and this holy woman on the mountain.
+Then I found a reference to a double cross carried by Godfrey of Lorraine, a leader of the Christian forces in the First Crusade.
+That’s when my research turned interesting.
+The Knights Templar used this Cross of Lorraine as their first insignia, and centuries later Joan of Arc placed it on her battle standard.
+During World War II, the French Resistance, which was active in the Pyrenees and old Cathar country, used the cross as a symbol in its fight for freedom against the occupying Nazis.
+As a result, the double cross came to symbolize the age-old fight for freedom in France.

 So, the double and triple crosses suggested to you some connection between Rome and the Occitan fight for freedom?